Distributionally Robust Multiclass Classification and Applications in Deep Image Classifiers: DRO-MLR in Deep Image Classifiers

-We demonstrate the results on the MNIST \cite{mnist} and CIFAR-10 \cite{cf10} datasets.
-MNIST and CIFAR-10 contain 50k/10k/10k and 40k/10k/10k training/validation/test samples, respectively.
-We apply a 4-layer CNN on MNIST to estimate $\bphi(\bx)$, while for CIFAR-10, we use the 110-layer residual network (ResNet-110) \cite{resnet} architecture.
-A dropout rate of $0.1$ was applied in the training process.
-We run the experiments on two local GPU workstations with 4 NVIDIA RTX 2080ti (11GB VRAM) and 2 NVIDIA Titan RTX (24GB VRAM) GPUs, respectively.
-The experiment on MNIST took about 5 GPU days while CIFAR-10 took about 85 GPU days.

-In scenario (i) described in Section \ref{setup}, we apply the WGN and UAP attacks to the training set respectively, and measure the performance on a clean test set, to illustrate the immunity of DRO-MLR to training data perturbations.
-The WGN attack perturbs each pixel by a Gaussian noise with zero mean and standard deviation $\sigma$, while the UAP attack is generated using $10,000$ images from the validation set $\scrV$, with $\|\bdelta\|_{\infty} \leq k$, where $\|\cdot\|_{\infty}$ is evaluated on the vectorized $\bdelta$.
-The results are shown in the first column of Fig. \ref{fig}, where we plot the average log-loss $h_{\scrT}$ and classification error $e_{\scrT}$ on the test set $\scrT$ for DRO-MLR and ERM, as the perturbation strength $\sigma$ or $k$ varies.
-We see that DRO-MLR achieves a significantly better performance than ERM under both random and adversarial attacks.
+We demonstrate the results on MNIST \cite{mnist} and CIFAR-10 \cite{cf10}, which contain 50k/10k/10k and 40k/10k/10k training/validation/test samples, respectively.
+We apply a ViT with 4 attention layers on MNIST, and on CIFAR-10, we fine-tuned a ViT-B/16 model \cite{vit}.
+We used the learning rate of $1 \times 10^{-3}$ for MNIST and $1 \times 10^{-4}$ for CIFAR-10, while no weight decay was applied.
+The results are shown in Fig. \ref{fig2}, where we plot the average log-loss $h_{\scrT}$ and classification error $e_{\scrT}$ on the test set $\scrT$ for various methods under different attacks, as the perturbation strength $\sigma$ or $k$ varies.
+We see that when DRO-MLR is combined with various adversarial training methods, both the loss and error rate are significantly reduced, with PGD+DRO-MLR outperforming the rest.
 The performance gap becomes more prominent as the perturbation strength increases.
+The results suggest that DRO-MLR can be potentially combined with any existing adversarial training method on any neural network structure to further improve its performance.

-In scenario (ii), we train the classifier on a clean dataset $\scrD$, and test its performance on a noisy test set $\tilde{\scrT}$ which is perturbed by the WGN or UAP attack.
-The purpose is to demonstrate the generalization ability of DRO-MLR to perturbed data.
-The results are shown in the second column of Fig. \ref{fig}.
-To better visualize the results, Table \ref{table1} summarizes the reduction in the loss and error rate at maximum $\sigma$ and $k$.
-DRO-MLR reduces the test error rate by up to 79\% and log-loss by up to 91\% on MNIST, and on CIFAR-10 the reduction is up to 24\% for error rate, and 83\% for log-loss.
-The improvement under the adversarial UAP attack is in general smaller than that under the random WGN attack.
-On the other hand, Fig. \ref{fig} shows that DRO-MLR has a comparable performance to ERM under very small perturbations, indicating that DRO-MLR is able to induce robustness to perturbations without compromising the accuracy on unperturbed data.
+Table \ref{table1} summarizes the reduction in the loss and error rate at maximum $\sigma$ and $k$.
+On MNIST, when ERM / BAT is combined with DRO-MLR, the test error rate is reduced by up to 58\% / 43\% and log-loss is reduced by up to 89\% / 84\%, respectively.
+On CIFAR-10, the reductions w.r.t.
+ERM / BAT are 84\% / 76\% for error rate, and 79\% / 78\% for log-loss.
+Note that PGD remains a powerful defense that it can sometimes outperform the vanilla DRO-MLR model under the adversarial attack.
+Nevertheless, when combined with DRO-MLR, PGD can be further improved by up to 61\% / 91\% for error rate / log-loss on MNIST, and up to 44\% / 60\% on CIFAR-10.
+On the other hand, Fig. \ref{fig2} indicates that DRO-MLR has a comparable performance to ERM under very small perturbations, implying that DRO-MLR is able to induce robustness to perturbations without compromising the accuracy on unperturbed data.